Brunyview/nx-ionic-angular-standalone/libs/ionic-app/shared/asset-icons/README.md

-# where-app-shared-asset-icons
+# ionic-app-shared-asset-icons

-All custom icons used in the where-app should be placed in the src/icons directory
+All custom icons used in the ionic-app should be placed in the src/icons directory